Linked Open Data and Persistent ID’s

 Model application 5.0/5.1

-For the objects database we have implemented three groups of PID fields: Work PID, Data PID and Other PID’s.
+For the objects database table we have implemented three groups of PID fields: Work PID, Data PID and Other PID’s.
 See the screenshot further down in this paragraph.
 The PID fields have been configured on a screen tab called PID, so it’s easy to switch off for users that don’t need to see these fields.
 The URL and URI fields are of the URI data type and are inter-linked.

 Only for each newly created record, a URI and URL are automatically generated by Axiell Collections when the PID fields have been configured properly (which may not be the case for all types of PID fields, dependent on your application customization): in existing records you could add a URI and URL manually.
 (To add URIs and URLs to existing records in bulk, some ADAPL procedure would have to be written first, maybe in the form of a task set up per data source.)